cmwen/min-quick-log-app/README.md

 - Tag-first capture: recent and context-aware suggestions keep the most relevant people, actions, and moods one tap away.
 - Smart context: automatic timestamping, quick location lookup, and optional notes enrich each entry without slowing you down.
 - Fast recall: edit any entry from the history list, re-tag it, or update the note after the fact.
-- Simple exports: produce Logseq-compatible text with a single tap so your moments travel to whatever knowledge base you prefer.
+- Simple exports: produce Logseq-compatible text with a single tap so your moments travel to whatever knowledge base you prefer—or share a single entry straight into any other app.
 - Dark theme ready: Material 3 styling honours system light/dark settings out of the box.
+- Personal vocab: create custom tags on the fly whenever you need a new label.

 ## Getting started